 Other North Carolina sites where greater than 10 piping plovers have been observed regularly since 2006 include other portions of Cape Hatteras National Seashore (including Bodie Island, Cape Point, Bird Shoal, Clam Shoal, and Hatteras Inlet), Cape Lookout National Seashore (including Core Banks, New Drum Inlet, and Shackleford Banks), Hammocks Beach State Park (on both Bogue Inlet and Bear Inlet), Onslow Beach, New River Inlet, New Topsail Inlet, Lea-Hutaff Island, Rich Inlet, Mason Inlet, and Masonboro Inlet.
 Most of these sites are undeveloped, or in the case of inlets, are undeveloped on at least one side.
 With the exception of New River, Mason and Masonboro Inlets, the inlets are also largely unmodified.
 The modified inlets and adjacent habitats support fewer piping plover in general, although on occasion larger numbers will be present.
-For example, since 2006, 10 piping plovers have been observed on two different dates on Onslow Beach, but during many surveys, fewer than one or two are observed (NCWRC 2017).
+For example, since 2006, 10 piping plovers have been observed (NCWRC 2017).
 Both Masonboro and Mason Inlets are relocated and mined regularly for sand, which is placed on the adjacent shoreline.
 Masonboro Inlet is also armored with jetties on either side.